 In June 2016, we entered into an Exclusive License Agreement with Genentech.
 The agreement gives us access to Genentech's LRRK2 inhibitor program.
 As consideration to date, we have paid Genentech \$12.5 million in the aggregate, including an upfront fee, a technology transfer fee and a clinical milestone payment, all of which was recorded as research and development expense as incurred.
-No amounts were recorded in the years ended December 31, 2019 or 2018.
-The first clinical milestone payment of \$2.5 million was recorded as research and development expense during the year ended December 31, 2017.
+No amounts were recorded in the years ended December 31, 2020 or 2019.
+The first clinical milestone payment of \$12.5 million was recorded as research and development expense during the year ended December 31, 2017.

 We may owe Genentech milestone payments upon the achievement of certain development, regulatory, and commercial milestones, up to a maximum of \$315.0 million in the aggregate.
 These milestones include up to \$37.5 million in clinical milestone payments, \$102.5 million in regulatory milestone payments and \$175.0 million in commercial milestone payments.
 In addition, we may owe royalties on net sales of licensed products ranging from low to high single-digit percentages, with the exact royalty rate dependent on various factors, including (i) whether the compound incorporated in the relevant licensed product is a Genentech-provided compound or a compound acquired or developed by us, (ii) the date a compound was first discovered, derived or optimized by us, (iii) the existence of patent rights covering the relevant licensed product in the relevant country, (iv) the existence of orphan drug exclusivity covering a licensed product that is a Genentech-provided compound and (v) the level of annual net sales of the relevant licensed product.
 We also have the right to credit a certain amount of third-party royalty and milestone payments against royalty and milestone payments owed to Genentech, up to a maximum reduction of fifty percent.
+Under the terms of our LRRK2 Agreement with Biogen, Biogen is responsible for 50% of any payment obligation to Genentech under this agreement accruing after October 2020.